kounch/bleemsync_remover/README.md

 # bleemsync_remover
-Scripts to make remove and uninstall BleemSync for PlayStation Classic
+Scripts to remove and uninstall BleemSync 1.0 Beta for PlayStation Classic